rtdmoe/Discord-ReactionRoleAssigner-Java10/README.md

 especially at high load.

-The command handling, however, is single threaded and not seperated for each server or channel, because commands shouldn't have to be used very often, and it would be less efficient to actually do so, because it would take up more memory and processing power.
+The command handling, however, is single threaded and not seperated for each server or channel, because commands shouldn't have to be used very often, and, it would be less efficient to do so, because it would take up more memory and processing power.